When Do Yellow Jackets Come Out? Seasonal Activity & Control

-Yellow jackets can quickly spoil outdoor fun in Virginia, Maryland and DC.
+Yellow jackets can quickly spoil outdoor fun in Virginia, Maryland, and DC.
 If you’ve wondered when do yellow jackets come out, you’re not alone.
-These pests are most active in spring and late summer, and they can get aggressive as colonies grow.
+These pests are most active in spring and late summer, and they get more aggressive as colonies grow.

-Common look-alikes are paper wasps, mud daubers, honey bees and European hornets.
+Common look-alikes include paper wasps, mud daubers, honey bees, and European hornets.
 See our paper wasps and bald-faced hornets guides for more.

-Overwintered queens shelter from November to March and emerge when soil temps hit about 50 degrees F. According to Virginia Cooperative Extension, this usually happens in late March to April.
+Queens overwinter from November to March and emerge when soil temps hit about 50°F. In the Mid-Atlantic, this usually happens in late March to April.

-First workers show up about 4-5 weeks later, from May to early June.
-Colonies peak July through September, then switch from protein to sugar sources as picnic pests (UC IPM).
+First workers show up about 4 to 5 weeks later, from May to early June.
+Colonies peak July through September, then switch from hunting protein to seeking sugar.

-Spring Emergence: Queens emerge when soil temps exceed 50°F (late March to April in Mid-Atlantic)
+Spring: Queens emerge when soil temps top 50°F (late March to April in our area).

-Worker Appearance: First workers appear 4-5 weeks after queens emerge (May to early June)
+Early Summer: First workers appear 4 to 5 weeks after queens emerge (May to early June).

-Peak Activity: Colonies reach maximum size July through September
+Peak Season: Colonies reach full size July through September.

 Yellow jackets build two main nest types: